Delpreti/sqlall/README.md

 # formulite
-formulite provides a simple ORM to perform asynchronous connection within an sqlite database.
+formulite is a python library that provides a simple ORM to perform asynchronous connection within an sqlite database.